nicoalba/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

     2) "0"
     ```

-7. Similarly, check `maxmemory-policy`:
+8. Similarly, check `maxmemory-policy`:

     ```shell
     127.0.0.1:6379> CONFIG GET maxmemory-policy
     ```

-    Which should also yield its default value of `noeviction`:
+    This should also yield its default value of `noeviction`:

     ```shell
     1) "maxmemory-policy"
     2) "noeviction"
     ```

-8. Add configuration values to the `example-redis-config` ConfigMap:
+9. Add configuration values to the `example-redis-config` ConfigMap:

     {{% code_sample file="pods/config/example-redis-config.yaml" %}}

-9. Apply the updated ConfigMap:
+10. Apply the updated ConfigMap:

     ```shell
     kubectl apply -f example-redis-config.yaml
     ```

-10. Confirm that the ConfigMap was updated:
+11. Confirm that the ConfigMap was updated:

     ```shell
     kubectl describe configmap/example-redis-config